pokt-network/poktroll-alpha/docs/nodes.md

 A Dependant Relayer is one that:

-- Sends Txs to the sequencer
+- Sends Txs to the sequencer (or another rollup that gossips with the sequencer)
   - specified via `--sequencer-node`
 - Trusts another node (i.e. spefieid via `--pocket-node`) to:
   - read on-chain data